HOW TO USE YOUR ESSENTIAL OILS

 One of the best ways to treat a cold or other respiratory illness is via a steam inhalation.
 Add 4 - 6 drops of essential oils known to help your condition to a bowl of boiling water.
 Lean over the bowl and place a towel over your head and shoulders to trap the steam, allowing you to breathe it in.
 Keep your eyes closed to avoid getting oils into your eyes, and avoid leaning so close that the hot steam burns your skin.
 Excellent for respiratory and sinus issues.

-Aromatherapy Jewellery is the ultimate take-anywhere portable & personal aromatherapy diffuser, and can be used as a natural perfume diffuser or for a therapeutic blend.
+Aromatherapy Jewellery is the ultimate take-anywhere portable & personal aromatherapy diffuser, and can be used as a natural perfume diffuser or for a therapeutic blend - both as jewellery, or via a car diffuser attached to your vehicle's air vent while you're out and about.

 (CLICK HERE to see our AROMA JEWELLERY RANGE).